On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

 Nevertheless, the conceptual barrier to entry to studying these quantum algorithms and providing new insights remains high, especially for practitioners in the domain where a given problem arises, who may not be familiar with quantum computing beyond the basics.
-It is thus important to develop tools and methodologies which are accessible to scientists and researchers from different domains, and are as independent of knowing the low-level details of quantum computing as possible, towards enabling easier cross-fertilization of different ideas and techniques and hopefully leading to new effective quantum algorithms.
-At the same time, it useful to provide a rigorous general foundation for existing constructions and tools found in the literature, often in a specific context.
-Thus, our primary goal is to provide a \textit{design toolkit} of basic results which can be used by experts or laymen alike to design, implement, and analyze quantum algorithms for hard (classical) decision and optimization problems.
+It is thus important to develop tools and methodologies which are accessible to scientists and researchers from different domains, and are as independent of knowing the low-level details of quantum computing as possible, towards enabling easier cross-fertilization of different ideas and techniques.
+At the same time, it is useful to provide a rigorous general foundation for existing constructions and tools found in the literature, often in a specific context.
+Thus, a motivating goal of this work is to provide a \textit{design toolkit} of basic results and methodologies which can be used by experts or laymen alike to design, implement, and analyze quantum algorithms.
+To this end, our results allow for straightforward implementation as computer programs such that Hamiltonian and quantum circuit mappings for many classes of problems may be automatically generated.

-In this paper we show a general theory of mappings of Boolean and real functions to diagonal Hamiltonians acting on qubits, and give simple rules for the explicit construction of these Hamiltonians which include many typical classes of such functions such as Boolean formulas and circuits.
-We also address the question of when such Hamiltonians may be constructed efficiently.
-We then show how our results may be applied to the construction of unitary or Hermitian operators controlled by Boolean predicates, which are used, for example, in several of the QAOA mixing operator constructions in \cite{hadfield2017quantum}.
-Our results are general and give a methodical approach to derive many of the mappings in the literature such as those of \cite{hadfield2017quantum,LucasIsingNP}.
-We emphasize that our results have applications to quantum algorithms beyond quantum annealing or QAOA, and we outline several additional applications including subspace encodings and oracle queries.
+In this paper we show a general theory of mappings of Boolean and real functions to diagonal Hamiltonians acting on qubits, and give simple logical rules for the explicit construction of these Hamiltonians which include many common classes of functions such as Boolean formulas and circuits.
+We also address the question of when such Hamiltonians may or may not be constructed efficiently.
+We show how our results may be applied to the construction of unitary operators controlled by Boolean predicates, which are used, for example, in several of the QAOA mixing operator constructions of~\cite{hadfield2019quantum}.
+Our results are general and give a methodical approach to derive many of the mappings in the literature such as those of \cite{hadfield2019quantum,LucasIsingNP}.
+We emphasize that our results have applications to quantum algorithms beyond quantum annealing or QAOA, and we discuss a number of examples.

 We elaborate on our results, which we summarize in the next section.
 Consider a function $f$ acting on $n$ bits.
 We say a Hamiltonian $H_f$ \textit{represents} $f$ if it satisfies